fergbrain/countdown-timer/readme.txt

 Release Date: 5/15/2008:

  * Updated some phrases that missed being i18n
- * Updated i18n to use sprintf�s to assist in proper translation
+ * Updated i18n to use sprintf's to assist in proper translation
  * Update the admin page to WordPress 2.5 Look and Feel
  * Users are now able to define the data (text/HTML) that comes after the title and before the actual countdown
  * Implemented a new function, fergcorp_countdownTimer_single($date), that allows users to create a one-off event outside of The Loop. $date should be PHP strtotime parseable string